 They'll tell you why this "always " fails.
 They"want to" fix it, but"can't" fix it.
 It is a narrative of 'inevitable failure', 'inevitable disappointment'.
 Can't live with the boss/authority figure; yet can't live without them either.

 Seva permits this amazing oracular mirror mechanism that TELLS THE ANSWER to the karmic dilemma - no matter how traumatic or how deeply cherished.
-But seva only works properly when the problem of the beneficiaries is the same as one's own problem, however in a slightly worse degree (slightly thicker veil of ignorance, slightly deeper trauma).
+Yet Learning Seva only works properly when the problem of the beneficiaries is the same as one's own problem, However, in a slightly worse degree (slightly thicker veil of ignorance, slightly deeper trauma).

-Example: Offering the Seva of writing a book
+Example: offering the Learning Seva of writing a book

 Her Seva was to interview 20 intelligent women with abusive fathers, some who succeeded in marriage and some who failed, and to tell their stories in a book that could be read by those seeking this exact information.
 (This was decades before the internet...)
 Not only did this author find the narrative of negative expectations which perpetuated failures, but she also documented the lives and choices of those who chose to (repeatedly, diligently) self-correct their negative convictions and indeed produced reasonably healthy marriages and families.
 She learned what SHE wanted to know by looking in their mirror.
 AND she provided a mirror that could be used by others seeking that specific narrative image.
 As of this writing, she is still married to her husband of decades, with grandchildren expected soon.